tylerweston/talc/README.md

 You will need API keys for SMMRY (free) and OpenAI (if using).
 Include them in an .env file like
 OPENAI_API_KEY = "your key"
 SMMRY_API_KEY = "your key"
 From there, start a virtual environment, pip install requirements, and run python main.py.
+OpenAI is optional, SMMRY is required.
+An important note, due to bugs with some of the libraries that are being used that I had to fix manually, this program might not work as intended for you.
+You'll need to either get newer versions of these libraries where the bugs are fixed, or fix them yourself.

 ## Future Goals:
 * Use OpenAI to either smooth out the summarized text or add some commentary to it.